British Values

 Safeguarding Against Radicalisation and Extremism

-Warmingham is fully committed to safeguarding and promoting the welfare of all its pupils.
-As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
-At Warmingham, all children, staff, governors and visitors to our school are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
+All children, staff, governors and visitors are expected to uphold and promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

-In formulating our Safeguarding Policy, the local governors and directors have taken account of the guidance from the Department for Education (DfE) who has called for all public bodies to make explicit their preventative measures to minimise the threat of extremism in their setting.
+In developing our Safeguarding Policy, governors have taken account of guidance from the Department for Education, ensuring that appropriate preventative measures are in place to minimise the risk of extremism and to support children in becoming safe, informed and responsible members of society.

 STAFF LOGIN